Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Internally, both `Agent.CollectObservations` and `[Observable]` attribute use an ISensors to write observations, although this is mostly abstracted from the user.

+### Vector Observations
+Both `Agent.CollectObservations()` and `ObservableAttribute`s produce vector
+observations, which are represented at lists of `float`s. `ISensor`s can produce both vector observations and visual observations, which are multi-dimensional arrays of floats.

+Below are some additional considerations when dealing with vector observations:

 #### One-hot encoding categorical information